Rivers in Hinduism

 In Hinduism, rivers are often personified as deities.
 In the Rigveda, there are mentions of holy rivers such as the Sarasvati.
-The river Ganges is considered to be most sacred, and is personified as the goddess Ganga.
+The river Ganges is considered to be most sacred, and is also personified as the goddess Ganga.
 Most of the rivers are represented in female form, with the notable exception of Brahmaputra, which is considered to be male.
-Historically, it is believed that the people of the Indus Valley civilisation worshipped the rivers.
-The most significant rivers in the faith are the Saptanadi: the Ganges, Yamuna, Sindhu, Narmada, Godavari, Krishna, and Kaveri.
+The most significant rivers in the faith are the Saptanadi and which includes the Ganges, Yamuna, Sindhu, Narmada, Godavari, Krishna, and Kaveri.

 Deities

 Ganga

 The Vedas and Puranas mention the river Ganges to be the most sacred river.
 In some legends, the goddess Ganga is daughter of Himavan (the personification of the Himalayas) and Menavati (an apsara).
 She is the sister of the mother goddess, Parvati.
-She is the goddess of purity and purification, as people believe bathing in the Ganges removes sins and helps in gaining moksha.
+She is the goddess of purity and purification, as people believe that bathing in the Ganges removes sins and helps in gaining moksha.
 Her mount is a creature called the makara.

 A legend in the Bhagavata Purana and Devi Bhagavata Purana describes Ganga as originally being one of the three wives of Vishnu, along with Lakshmi and Saraswati.
 In the midst of a conversation, Saraswati observed that Ganga playfully kept glancing at Vishnu, behind Lakshmi and her back.
 Frustrated, Saraswati launched a furious tirade against Ganga, accusing her of stealing Vishnu's love away from her.
 When Ganga appealed to her husband to help her, he opted to remain neutral, not wishing to participate in a quarrel between his three wives, whom he loved equally.
 When Lakshmi attempted to soothe Saraswati's anger by reasoning with her, the jealous goddess grew angry with her as well, accusing her of disloyalty towards her.
 She cursed Lakshmi to be born as the tulasi plant upon the earth.
 Ganga, now enraged that Lakshmi had been cursed because she had defended her, cursed Saraswati that she would be incarnated as a river on earth.
 Saraswati issued the same curse against Ganga, informing her that sinful men would cleanse themselves of their sins with her water.

 A prominent legend of Ganga is her descent from Svarga, the heaven of the devas.
 Bhagiratha, a king of the Solar dynasty, is stated to have performed a penance to propitiate Ganga, and urged her to descend upon earth from Svarga to liberate his ancestors' spirits, who had perished in Patala, the netherworld.
 She informed him that her descent would be powerful enough to flood the earth were she to directly land upon its ground, and hence told him to request Shiva to help.
 Bhagiratha performed another penance to propitiate the destroyer deity, and Shiva agreed to lend his assistance.
 When Ganga descended upon the earth, Shiva captured her waters in his matted hair, and released her gently upon the earth.
 Heeding Bhagiratha's request, she flowed to Patala to ritually cleanse his ancestors' spirits, and then flowed into the ocean.